arisalissandrakis/correlated-timelines/README.md

 ### Example of use

-As an example of using these functions, the following code should produce the data shown in the figure below:
+As an example of using these functions, the following code produced the data shown in the figure below:

     example_timeline = generate_timeline()
     example_timeline = smooth.spline(example_timeline, df=25)$y